JuliaFolds/FLoops.jl/docs/src/tutorials/parallel.md

     @combine acc ⊗= _
     @combine acc = _ ⊗ _

-specifies that the reduction results are combined using the binary operator `⊗` (e.g., `⊗ = (a, b) -> a .+ b` in the above code).
+specify that the reduction results are combined using the binary operator `⊗` (e.g., `⊗ = (a, b) -> a .+ b` in the above code).
 Suppose that we have `acc₁` as the result of the reduction named `acc` for the first basecase and `acc₂` for the second basecase.
 These results are combined using